-Applicants transferring appropriately leveled TABE, GED test sections, or common placement tests must do so by having an official score report sent directly to the Admissions Office prior to enrollment in the program.
-Scores brought by hand will be accepted only if document provided by the outside testing center is in a sealed envelope.
-Standardized tests scores are valid for two years.
+Applicants transferring appropriately leveled TABE, CASAS GOALS, GED® test sections, or other common placement tests must do so by having an official score report sent directly to the Admissions Office prior to enrollment in the program.
+Scores brought by hand will be accepted only if the document provided by the outside testing center is in a sealed envelope.